-Water pressure caused by flooding affects both vertical and horizontal structural members.
-This pressure must be countered, either by structural reinforcing or by allowing an equivalent amount of water into the structural damage.

-low light but can withstand moderate amounts of water pressure during flooding.
+Water pressure caused by flooding affects both vertical and borizontal structural members.
+This pressure must be countered, either by structural reinforcing or by allowing an equivalent amount of water into the structure, to avoid major structural damage. low light but can withstand moderate amounts of water pressure during flooding.